dfds/roadmap/RFCs/DFDS-Standard #001 REST API.md

 ### Exemptions

+This version of the standard has deliberately chosen not to cover these topics.
+They may be included in future revisions.

 - Application and transport protocols
 - API authorization and authentication
 - HATEOAS style hyperlinking
-- Other-than-HTTP communication paradigms, such as GraphQL and event-driven systems
+- Other-than-HTTP communication paradigms, such as event-driven systems
 - Client behaviour restrictions
 - GraphQL